do-diegoortiz/jasmine-abc/README.md

 ###xit
 To explicitly say the the spec is disabled, **temporarily disabled** or a pending spec.
 The spec won't be executed

+## Spying On Your Code
+Sometimes there are methods that are called in our test, but we are not testing them.
+Spies create test doubles and help us isolate dependencies for true unit testing!
+A test double is an object that can stand in for real object in a test, similar to a stunt in a movie.

+### Spies
+A spy can stub any function and tracks calls to it and all arguments.
+A spy only exists in the `describe` and `it` where they were defined.

+### Spy Matchers
+toHaveBeenCalled: It only evaluates the methods was called, nothing else. toHaveBeenCalledWith toHaveBeenCalledTimes

+### spyOn()
+Receives two parameters, the object that contains the method we are spying on and a string with the name of the method()